Panchu11/Agent-Genesis-Protocol_New/README.md

 # 🌐 Agent Genesis Protocol (AGP)

 The Protocol of AI Civilization.
-A zero-cost, fully autonomous AI-native protocol built on free, open-source, and local-first tooling.
+A zero-cost, fully autonomous AI-native protocol built on free, open-source, and local-first tooling..

 ## 🧠 Vision